VishalVenuBangrae/Baseball/README.md

-a Python program that reads data from two data files, teams.dat and games.dat, stored within a folder whose name will be provided in the command line.
+A Python program that reads data from two data files, teams.dat and games.dat, stored within a folder whose name will be provided in the command line.
 And returns a standings and Team results table as output.